 It’s also worth pointing out an interesting event.
 At the last-minute Northwestern decided to add a small, mostly independent team, with no Agile experience to the train.
 They had missed the Scrum training and were totally unprepared.
-Because we had several SPCs available, I assigned one to this team to teach them Scrum during the planning events.
+Because we had several SPCs available, Al assigned one to this team to teach them Scrum during the planning events.
 As requests were made of the teams our SPC explained why.
 They learned Scrum fairly well.

 Lesson Learned: People will learn Scrum more easily within the context of a framework that supports it.
 Also, always have a few extra people helping out in case they are needed.

 Agile Product Management using Minimum Business Increments (MBIs)

 Our greatest successes have been when we used Minimum Business Increments (MBIs).
 This has several advantages:

 - It focuses everyone on what we should striving for customer realization

 - It provides upfront de-scoping so features defined under the MBIs are as small as they can be in order to be released

 - They force the development group to look at non-development issues that are required for business realization

 - They create visibility on the cycle time of the MBI

 - It provides a way of deciding what people who are constraints due to special skills should be working on